NickRamsey6/cs12dotnet8/Chapter11/README.md

 # Chapter 11 Querying and Manipulating Data Using LINQ

 ## Key Concepts
+* Selecting just the properties of an item you need
+* Filtering items based on conditions
+* Sorting items
+* Projecting items into different types
+* Joining and grouping items
+* Aggregating items

 ## LINQ Extension Methods
 | Method(s) | Description |